Seonwhee-Genome/Seonwhee-Genome.github.io/_posts/Portfolio/2022-07-15-Vehicle_Automatic_Speech_Recognition.md

 | training epoch | 30 | 7 |

 However, as shown in the table below, fine-tuning K-Wav2vec 2.0 with our training set was not successful, which indicates that the effect of language on model performance was minimal.

+### 6. Conclusion

 |  | wav2vec-pf | wav2vec-pf @noise_100% | wav2vec-pf_sf@noise_48% |
 | --- | --- | --- | --- |